 Included in this definition is internet and video streaming and wireless communication used to provide clinical and non-clinical services such as continuing education and provider training.8 In other words, many PTs and OTs are already using telehealth, even if they don’t realize it.

-Telehealth for rehab during the COVID-19 pandemic
+Telehealth for Rehab During COVID-19

 These concepts, especially telehealth, have slightly different definitions depending on the source, but both may apply to PTs and OTs, although there is certainly some confusion, especially in light of the COVID-19 pandemic.